Memory loss often means losing important life stories and family history. Sometimes, many of our ‘lost’ memories can be recalled with a little help.

 - Tactile Reminders

 Touching physical objects from your early years can also help to bring back lost memories.
 If you don’t have anything lying around, visit an antique store, nostalgia shop or check out Ebay.

 Did your mother wear a certain perfume?
 Did your grandfather smoke a pipe?
 Does the smell of gingerbread remind you of your grandparents during the holidays?
 Think about the smells from your youth and find a way to recreate or revisit them.

 Many people recall the joy of buying and eating their favorite candy as a child.
 Recreate some of those experiences by visiting ‘Old Time Candy’ where you can buy candy from every decade.
 Or, for something a bit more savory, track down the recipe from your favorite dish mom or grandma used to make.

-Memory loss doesn’t have to mean your past is lost forever.
-Reminders that stimulate your senses can often bring back memories so your life stories can be enjoyed by others.
+Memory loss doesn’t have to mean your history is lost forever.
+Reminders that trigger your senses can often bring back memories so you can share your stories with others.

 Share your memories and help preserve history through your stories.
 OurGrandparentsStories.org is a not-for-profit website capturing and cataloging memories of the 1930’s, 1940’s and 1950’s for younger generations to know.

 Capture your life story, family history and memories for your children, grandchildren and great-grandchildren to know.

 Here at Family Line Video we produce Legacy Videos, modern-day memoirs that weave a filmed interview together with family photos, documents, maps and other memorabilia.
 The result is a beautiful “moving portrait” capturing you recounting your life story and memories – a gift your family will treasure for generations to come.